-2.3.5 Network
+3.1.5 Network

 Network resources refer to the telecommunication networks like the internet, intranets and extranet which are essential to the successful operation of all types of organizations and their computer based information systems.
 These resources facilitate the flow of information in the organization.
 Telecommunications networks consist of computers, communication processors and other devices interconnected by communications media and controlled by communications software.
 Networks consists of both the physicals devises such as networks cards, routers, hubs and cables and software such as operating systems, web servers, data servers and application servers.
 The concept of network resources emphasizes that communications networks are fundamental resources component of all specialized information systems.
-Finally, it can be said that network resources consist of communications media and network support.
+Finally, it can resources consist of communications media and be said that network network support.

-Fig 4: Diagram of a Network System
+Figure 4: Diagram of a Network System